-The newest member of Alabama's defensive staff is a familiar name.
-Lance Thompson began his third stint at Alabama in 2012, this time coaching the outside linebackers for the Crimson Tide (as he did in 2007 and 2008).
-Thompson returns to the Alabama staff after spending three seasons at Tennessee.
+Lance Thompson is in his third stint at Alabama after returning to the Crimson Tide in January of 2012.
+He coaches the outside linebackers for the Tide (as he did in 2007 and 2008).
+Thompson returned to the Alabama staff after spending three seasons at Tennessee.

 Alabama's defense had to replace several veterans in 2012, including both starting outside linebackers (Courtney Upshaw and Jerrell Harris) along with key reserve Alex Watkins.
 Sophomores Xzavier Dickson and Adrian Hubbard stepped into starting roles and performed well, while true freshman Denzel Devall also earned playing time.
-Hubbard leads the outside linebackers with 39 tackles, a team-high 10 tackles for loss (49 yards), six sacks (39 yards) and three forced fumbles.
-Dickson has 33 tackles with five tackles for loss and 3.5 sacks.
+Hubbard led the outside linebackers with 41 tackles, a team-high 11 tackles for loss (54 yards), seven sacks (44 yards), four quarterback hurries and three forced fumbles.
+Dickson added 33 tackles with five tackles for loss and 3.5 sacks.

 Thompson spent three years at Tennessee (2009-11) working with the linebackers the first two seasons and the defensive line in 2011.
 As linebackers coach, he guided Nick Reveiz to a team-high 108 tackles in 2010.
 Reveiz also was a finalist for the Burlsworth Trophy, presented to a former walk-on having the biggest impact on his team.

-Previously, Thompson was a member national championship staffs at Georgia Tech and LSU.
-Thompson has been a member of two SEC championship coaching staffs, two ACC championship staffs and one Conference USA divisional winner.
+Previously, Thompson was a member of national championship staffs at Georgia Tech and LSU.
+He has been a member of two SEC championship coaching staffs, two ACC championship staffs and one Conference USA divisional winner.

-Thompson served as the defensive coordinator at UCF for three seasons (2004-06).
+Thompson served as the defensive coordinator at Central Florida for three seasons (2004-06).
 In 2005, his unit produced a pair of All-Conference USA first team selections in defensive end Paul Carrington and cornerback Joe Burnett.
 The Golden Knights also were the 2005 Conference USA Eastern Division champions.
-He helped develop one of the nation's youngest defenses at UCF in 2004 and the group came together to hold the opposition to 21 points or fewer in three of the final four games of the season.
+Thompson helped develop one of the nation's youngest defenses at UCF in 2004, and the group came together to hold the opposition to 21 points or fewer in three of the final four games of the season.

-In his first stint with Saban, Thompson spent two seasons at LSU as the assistant head coach in charge of recruiting and the tight ends coach for the Tigers during their national championship season in 2003.
+In his first stint with Saban, Thompson spent two seasons at LSU as the assistant head coach in charge of recruiting and the tight ends coach for the Tigers during their 2003 national championship season.
 Thompson began his tenure at LSU in 2002 as the defensive line coach.
-In his first year with the Tigers, Thompson coached defensive tackle Chad Lavalais to first team all-SEC honors while the Tigers front four racked up 22 sacks.
+In his first year with the Tigers, he coached defensive tackle Chad Lavalais to first team All-SEC honors while the Tigers front four racked up 22 sacks.

-He served as Alabama's defensive line coach in 1999-2000, as the Crimson Tide won the 1999 SEC championship and earned a BCS bowl berth (2000 Orange Bowl).
-Players he coached at Alabama during that two-year period included all-SEC defensive lineman Jarret Johnson, regarded as one of the most consistent performers in the NFL as a starter with the Baltimore Ravens.
+In Thompson's first stint at Alabama, he served as the defensive line coach from 1999-2000.
+The Crimson Tide won the 1999 SEC championship and earned a BCS bowl berth (2000 Orange Bowl).
+Players Thompson coached at Alabama during that two-year period included all-SEC defensive lineman Jarret Johnson, now regarded as one of the most consistent performers in the NFL as a starter with the Baltimore Ravens.

-Prior to his first two-year stint at Alabama, Thompson was a part of the Georgia Tech staff for 11 years.
+Prior to his initial seasons at Alabama, Thompson was a part of the Georgia Tech staff for 11 years.
 During his stay with the Yellow Jackets, Thompson was defensive line coach in 1998, defensive ends coach in 1996 and 1997, and tight ends coach in 1995.
-Thompson served as Georgia Tech's recruiting coordinator from 1995-98 and then again in 2001.
+He served as Georgia Tech's recruiting coordinator from 1995-98 and then again in 2001.
 Prior to serving as an on-field coach for the Yellow Jackets, Thompson held the position of director of football operations at Georgia Tech from 1992-94.

 As a player, Thompson was a four-year letterman at The Citadel, where he earned his bachelor's degree in education and mathematics in 1987.
 A native of Riverdale, Ga., Thompson has three daughters: Allie, Christina and Lane.